 Álvarez stood in for the actor, Jacobo Morales in the theater production of El Cielo Se Rinde al Amanecer (The Sky Surrenders at Dawn).
 Also, he appeared in the play Widows Walk, which was presented at the University of Puerto Rico Theater.

 In 1965, he played the leading role in the Mexican film, El Señor Doctor with Cantinflas and Marta Romero.
-Afterward, he returned to Puerto Rico and participated in a comedy titled Johnny “El Men” (Johnny the Man), whose theme revolved around the struggles of a Puerto Rican living in New York.
-The nickname, “El Men,” stuck with Miguel Angel for the rest of his life.
+Afterward, he returned to Puerto Rico and participated in a comedy titled Johnny “El Men” (Johnny the Man), whose theme revolves around the struggles of a Puerto Rican living in New York.
+The nickname, “El Men,” stuck with Álvarez for the rest of his life.

 During the 70s he participated in Manuel Méndez Ballester’s Los Cocorocos and in the 80s he starred in a TV comedy series titled Barrio 4 Calles.

 In1988 Álvarez produced his own show for Channel 13 and at the end of the decade, he worked in productions such as El Kiosko Budweiser.